IdentityServer/IdentityServer4/docs/topics/crypto.rst

 Data protection
 ^^^^^^^^^^^^^^^
 We use the ASP.NET Core data protection API.
-For the most parts this requires no manual configuration - some adjustments might be needed depending on your deployment scenario (e.g. self-hosted web farms).
+For the most part, this requires no manual configuration - some adjustments might be needed depending on your deployment scenario (e.g. self-hosted web farms).
 See `here <https://docs.asp.net/en/latest/security/data-protection/index.html>`_ for more information.